haneen-essam/Task1.Backend/README.md

 ### 2. HTTP Request & Response
 * **HTTP Request:** Now that the browser has the IP address, it sends an `HTTP GET Request` directly to the **YouTube Backend Server** asking for the homepage content (`/`).
-* **HTTP Response:** The **YouTube Backend Server** processes the request and responds with an `HTTP Status Code 200 OK` along with the necessary web assets (HTML, CSS, JavaScript, and video metadata) to render the webpage on your screen.
+* **HTTP Response:** The **YouTube Backend Server** processes the request and responds with an `HTTP Status Code 200 OK` along with the necessary web assets (HTML, CSS, JavaScript) to render the webpage on your screen.

 ---